As I often remind people, money is a tool.

 No Longer Fooled by Brands

 That’s predicated on you not liking yourself.
-So you’ll pay for the $100 t-shirt made in a sweat-shop because you want the feeling, not the shirt.
-And how long does that good feeling last?
-How quickly does that good feeling in you get destroyed if someone doesn’t like your shirt?
-When we are unconscious to our pain and issues, we can be manipulated in so many ways, and that drains of our money.
+So you’ll pay for the $200 t-shirt made in a sweat-shop because you want the feeling, not the shirt.

-But the more aware you are, the more you are going to pay attention to how a company is talking to you and what they are actually selling.
-Then you can make a choice whether or not you really want that t-shirt made for 50 cents in a cruel sweat-shop or not and that will probably just end up getting lost in your closet in a couple of months.
+But the more aware you are, the more you pay attention to how a company talks to you and what they are actually selling.
+Then you can make a choice whether or not you really want that t-shirt from a cruel sweat-shop or not and that will probably just end up getting lost in your closet in a couple of months.

 Donating to Causes